undertourism.eu·also at undertourism.online·undertourism.info·undertourism.srl

 Why this place

-Luserna (Cimbrian: Lusérn; German: Lusern) sits at 1,333 metres on the edge of a limestone plateau, looking south over the Val d'Astico into the Veneto.
-It is a comune of 263 people in the Autonomous Province of Trento, roughly 40 kilometres southeast of Trento, and it carries two distinctions that set it apart from every other village in Italy.
+Two hundred and sixty-three people live in Luserna (Cimbrian: Lusérn; German: Lusern), at 1,333 metres on the edge of a limestone plateau looking south over the Val d'Astico into the Veneto.
+The comune belongs to the Autonomous Province of Trento, roughly 40 kilometres southeast of Trento.
+Small as it is, it carries two distinctions that set it apart from every other village in Italy.

 The second is the terrain of memory directly underfoot.
-Between 1908 and 1914, the Austro-Hungarian Empire ringed the Folgaria-Lavarone-Luserna plateau with a belt of fortresses — the "Fortresses of the Emperor" — built to hold the Italian border.
+Between 1908 and 1914, the Austro-Hungarian Empire ringed the Folgaria-Lavarone-Luserna plateau with a belt of fortresses, the "Fortresses of the Emperor," built to hold the Italian border.
 Forte Campo Luserna (also known as Werk Lusern), completed by 1912 at 1,549 metres, was the largest of these.
 After 1915 it became one of the most contested positions on the Alpine front.
-The fort is now an open-air museum, accessible on foot from the village along a two-hour themed trail.
+The fort is now an open-air museum, reached on foot from the village along a two-hour themed trail.

 Luserna entered the national list I Borghi più Belli d'Italia in 2021.
-Population has fallen steeply from a mid-twentieth-century peak; the village now has roughly 263 year-round residents, and depopulation remains the defining pressure on the community.
+The population has fallen steeply from its mid-twentieth-century peak to roughly 263 year-round residents.
+Depopulation remains the defining pressure on the community.

 When to go

-May and June and then September and October are the clearest windows.
-The plateau is at altitude — snow can linger into April and return in November — and the walking trails, the fort visit and the Cimbrian landscape are all best in dry weather with long light.
+Come in May or June, or wait for September and October.
+The plateau is at altitude.
+Snow can linger into April and return in November, and the walking trails and the fort visit are best in dry weather with long light.
 Summer (July–August) is warm and busy by local standards: the village fills briefly with Italian domestic tourists and a number of diaspora families returning for the season.
 The Kulturinstitut runs its summer language and culture programme in late July and August.
-Winter brings snowshoeing on the themed trails and a quiet, closed version of the village; most restaurants and the agriturismo reduce their hours sharply.
+Winter brings snowshoeing on the themed trails and a closed version of the village; most restaurants and the agriturismo reduce their hours sharply.
 There is no ski infrastructure in Luserna itself; the nearest ski areas are in Folgaria and Lavarone on the broader plateau.

 How to get there

 There is no rail service to Luserna or the Alpe Cimbra plateau.
 The nearest mainline station is Trento, served by Trenitalia on the Verona–Innsbruck Brenner axis.
-From Trento, Trentino Trasporti operates bus line B303 (and the connecting B329) to Luserna; the journey takes approximately 1 hour 30–40 minutes and services run roughly twice daily on weekdays and Saturdays, with very limited Sunday operation.
+From Trento, Trentino Trasporti operates bus line B303 (and the connecting B329) to Luserna.
+The journey takes approximately 1 hour 30–40 minutes.
+Services run roughly twice daily on weekdays and Saturdays, with very limited Sunday operation.
 Timetables and real-time information are at trentinotrasporti.it; always check for seasonal variation before travel.

 An alternative routing is Trento to Calliano by regional bus, then onward by bus to Folgaria and Luserna, but journey times extend considerably.
 Driving from Trento takes around 45 minutes via the Vallagarina and the climb up the plateau.
 There is parking in the village.
 A car is not required for a single-village stay, but the fort and the broader plateau trails are more accessible with one.
 No ferry connections.